 The gift of baptism is a free gift from God so there is no cost.
-However, if you would like to give a donation that would be greatly appreciated.
+However, if you would like to give a donation for the maintenance of the church that would be greatly appreciated.
 Please ask the priest about how you can do this when you meet.